seungwoo7050/gpt-01/devhistory/Universal_DevHistory_Rule.md

 This iterative cycle is the heart of the process.
 It is repeated for each MVP, from 1 to N.

 ### 3.1.
 Goal Identification (MVP-N)
 - **Action:** Analyze the legacy `DEVELOPMENT_JOURNEY.md` document to understand the intended scope of the current MVP.
 - **Task:** Define a single, clear, and concise goal for the MVP (e.g., "Implement a data-oriented ECS framework," "Secure the network layer with TLS").
-- **Adaptation Rule:** If a `DEVELOPMENT_JOURNEY.md` does not exist, infer the MVP's scope by analyzing file names, code comments, and the logical dependencies within the legacy code.
-If the scope is still unclear, consult with the project lead.

 ### 3.2.
 Code & Asset Discovery
 - **Action:** Using file search tools (`glob`, `search_file_content`), locate all files and code snippets from the **legacy project** that are relevant to the MVP's goal.
-This includes source code, configuration files, scripts, etc.
 - **Task:** Compile a list of all relevant legacy assets that will be reconstructed or referenced.

 ### 3.3.
 Logical Sequencing Plan
 - **Action:** Analyze the discovered legacy assets and their dependencies.
 - **Task:** Define and document a logical, step-by-step implementation plan.
-The plan should build from the ground up:
-    1. Build System & Dependencies
-    2. Data Structures & Components
-    3. Core Logic & Systems
-    4. API / Manager Integration
-    5. Application Entry Point Integration
-    6. Tests

 ### 3.4.
-Code Refactoring & Synchronization
+Execution: Code Reconstruction & Verification
 This is the primary implementation step.
 All work is done within the new `[project-name]/` directory.

-- **The Golden Rule:** All legacy sequence comments (`// [SEQUENCE: 123]`) within the scope of the current MVP must be **removed**.
-They are replaced by a new, clean, and continuous sequence of comments starting from 1 for each MVP (e.g., `// [SEQUENCE: MVP-N-1]`, `// [SEQUENCE: MVP-N-2]`).
+- **Sequence Annotation Principles:**
+    - **Initial Annotation:** When encountering code with only legacy numeric comments (`// [SEQUENCE: 123]`), the old comments are **removed** and **replaced** with the new `// [SEQUENCE: MVP-N-X]` format.
+    - **Historical Annotation:** When encountering code that **already has** a comment from a previous MVP (e.g., `// [SEQUENCE: MVP-A-B]`), the old comment **must be preserved**.
+The new `// [SEQUENCE: MVP-N-X]` comment for the current work should be **added directly below it**.
+This creates a chronological log of changes on that block of code.

+- **Code Modification Principles:**
-- **Code Improvement:** The goal is **not to simply copy** the legacy code.
-It must be improved.
+    - **Improve, Don't Just Copy:** The goal is to improve the legacy code.
+This includes refactoring for clarity, fixing bugs, and applying modern design patterns.
-    - **Refactor:** Improve readability, efficiency, and maintainability.
-    - **Fix:** Correct logical bugs, race conditions, and memory leaks.
-    - **Modernize:** Apply modern language features and design patterns where appropriate.
-    - **Generate:** If essential code is missing, it must be created from scratch based on the context provided by other files and the MVP goal.
+    - **Preserve, Don't Delete:** When a feature is deprecated or replaced, the old code should be **commented out** with an explanatory note rather than being deleted.
+This preserves context.

+- **The Principle of Trust through Testing (TDD):**
-- **Test-Driven Development (TDD):** The reliability of the legacy code is zero.
-Therefore, trust is built through testing.
+    - Since the legacy code has no tests, its correctness is unproven.
+Trust is established via testing.
-    - For each unit of logic, a corresponding unit test should be written.
+    - For every significant unit of logic, a corresponding **unit test must be written**.
-    - Where possible, write a failing test first that defines the desired behavior, and then write the implementation code to make the test pass.
+    - The preferred workflow is to first write a **failing test** that precisely defines the requirements, then write the implementation code to make that test pass.

 ### 3.5. `DevHistory` Document Regeneration
 - **Action:** Once the code for MVP-N is complete, tested, and re-sequenced, create the `devhistory/DevHistory_MVP_N.md` document **from scratch**.
 - **Task:** This document must be based **only on the new, verified code**.
-    - The sequence list must be 100% synchronized with the new `[SEQUENCE: MVP-N-X]` comments in the code.
+It must contain three key sections in order:
-    - The document must include an **Introduction** explaining the "why" of the MVP and its goals.
+    1.  **Introduction:** A high-level overview explaining the "why" of the MVP and its goals.
-    - It must include an **In-depth Analysis** section explaining key architectural decisions and trade-offs, suitable for technical review.
+    2.  **In-depth Analysis for Technical Interviews:** A detailed section explaining architectural choices, technology trade-offs, challenges faced, and potential **Production Considerations** or future improvements.
+    3.  **Sequence List:** The complete, ordered list of all `[SEQUENCE: MVP-N-X]` markers for the MVP.

 ### 3.6.
 Final Verification (Cumulative Build)

-This is the most critical step for ensuring project stability.

-- **Action:** Perform a full, **cumulative build** of the entire project, including all code from MVP 0 up to the current MVP-N.
-- **Task:**
-    1. Resolve all dependency issues (`conan install`).
-    2. Configure the build system (`cmake`).
-    3. Compile all targets (`make`).
+- **Action:** Each MVP is officially completed only after a successful cumulative build and test run.
-    4. Run **all** unit tests from all completed MVPs.
-- **Documentation:** The entire verification process, including any errors encountered and the steps taken to fix them, must be documented in the **"Build Verification"** section of the `DevHistory_MVP_N.md` file.
-A successful build and test run officially concludes the MVP.
+- **Task:** Perform a full, **cumulative build** of the entire project up to the current MVP.
+Run **all unit tests** from all completed MVPs to guarantee no regressions.
+This entire process, including any errors encountered and their resolutions, must be documented in a final **"Build Verification"** section in the `DevHistory_MVP_N.md` file.

 ---

-## 4. General Principles
+## 4. General Principles & Procedures

-- **Embrace Iterative Debugging:** Expect the legacy code and build system to be broken.
-The workflow is designed to systematically find and fix these issues at each MVP stage.
-- **Minimize Direct `replace` Usage:** For multi-line code changes, prefer reading the file, modifying the content in memory, and writing the entire file back (`read_file` -> `write_file`).
-Use `replace` only for small, targeted, single-line changes to avoid syntax errors.
-- **Preserve History:** Once a `DevHistory_MVP_X.md` document is finalized and the MVP is complete, it should be considered immutable.
-Future changes to a feature are captured in a subsequent MVP, not by modifying past documents.
+### 4.1.
+Build Error Resolution Procedure
+When a build fails, address it systematically:
+1.  **Analyze:** Read the compiler/linker error message carefully to identify the root cause.
+2.  **Isolate:** If necessary, try to reproduce the error in a minimal example to narrow down the problem.
+3.  **Check Dependencies:** Review `conanfile.txt` and `CMakeLists.txt` (or `build.gradle`, etc.) to ensure libraries are correctly configured and linked.
+4.  **Solve Incrementally:** Fix one error at a time and attempt to rebuild.

+### 4.2.
+Adaptation to Legacy State
+- **If a `DEVELOPMENT_JOURNEY.md` is missing:** The scope of an MVP must be inferred from file names, code comments, and logical dependencies.
+- **If sequence comments are missing:** A logical sequence must be created from scratch based on an analysis of the code.
+- **If code is missing:** The code must be generated from scratch based on the context of the surrounding application and the stated goal of the MVP.